alexcu2718/fdf/README.md

 (I made it into a separate crate) it's defined in another github repo of mine at <https://github.com/alexcu2718/compile_time_ls_colours>

-Then this beauty of a function!
+Then this function, really nice way to avoid branch misses during dirent parsing (a really hot loop)

 ```Rust